mkcor/python-prog/_episodes/04-conditionals.md

 ## Conditionals are often used inside loops.

 *   Not much point using a conditional when we know the value (as above).
-*   But useful when we have a collection to process.
+*   But useful when we have a sequence to process.

 ~~~
 masses = [3.54, 2.07, 9.22, 1.86, 1.71]